OndrejNepozitek/Edgar-Unity/docs/pipelineTasks.md

 title: Pipeline tasks
 ---

-TODO
+Pipeline tasks contain all the logic of the procedural dungeon generator.
+They are reusable and configurable components which we compose together to make the whole generator work.

 ## Creating pipeline tasks
 There are currently 2 ways to create pipeline tasks - the first way is simpler but less flexible and the second way is the exact opposite - slightly more complex but also more flexible.

 ## Inheriting from `PipelineTask`

 The first way to create a pipeline task is to create a class that inherits from the `PipelineTask` class below.
-As you can see, the `PipelineTask` class is abstract and you have to provide an implementation of the `Process` method.
+As you can see below, the `PipelineTask` class is abstract and you have to provide an implementation of the `Process` method.

 ```csharp
 /// <summary>